Casepin

 The explosion killed Hanson, Berg, and Caron, along with Marie Chavez, a renter in the building who was not reported to have been part of the bomb plot.
 Caron's body was thrown onto the building's fire escape, while the bodies of Chavez and Hanson were found inside the apartment; Berg's body was reportedly torn apart by the blast.
 An additional twenty people were injured, seven seriously enough to require hospitalization.
 Another IWW member, identified in accounts as "Mike" Murphy, was in the apartment at the time but survived with only minor injuries and reportedly left the area before police could question him.

 Louise Berger denied any involvement in the bomb plot, and police were unable to implicate her.
-No individuals were reported charged or convicted in connection with the explosion in the available sourcing.
 Alexander Berkman, who had reportedly discussed the plot with the conspirators at the Ferrer Center, denied any involvement or knowledge of the plan; this denial was disputed by some contemporaries.

 The explosion did not end the campaign of bomb plots targeting Standard Oil figures.
 In November 1915, a separate bomb was discovered at the Tarrytown home of Standard Oil president John D. Archbold and was defused by police before detonation.